Has anyone ever seen one of these up close? I'm trying to figure out the best material to use for the braiding/piping.

 We now come to the next level in the challenge: the piping.

-I checked-out the link offered by Dondragmer (sewbizfabrics dot com) and I do think that the foldover bias is a good match, but their materials are very synthetic.
-There are several potential problems with this, not least of which that this sort of polyester material breaks up and loosens easily.
+I checked-out the link offered by Dondragmer (sewbizfabrics dot com) and I do think that the foldover bias is a good option, but their materials have a unique weave pattern which doesn't match #6's braiding.

 To me, the jury is out on where to best match the pattern of the fabric which in many angles looks almost like a gros-grain horizontal pattern.